Highlander: The Series season 2

 The second season of the international fantasy series Highlander: The Series, part of the Highlander franchise, consists of 22 episodes produced between 1993 and 1994.
 The first episode of the season aired on September 27, 1993 in broadcast syndication and the last aired on May 23, 1994.
 The series continues to follow the adventures of Duncan MacLeod, a 400-year-old Immortal who can only die if he is beheaded.
 MacLeod is involved in the Game, an ongoing battle during which all Immortals have to behead each other until only one is left.

 A number of changes affected the cast as well as the co-production agreement that financed the previous season.
 Ratings increased, but Highlander received criticism for being too violent.
 The season was released on DVD in Region 1 on July 29, 2003 by Anchor Bay Entertainment.
-The episodes are available on the online video on demand service Hulu, a joint venture between NBC and Fox Broadcasting Company.
+As of October 2025, It is also available on the streaming services Prime Video and Peacock.